TelegramMessenger/Telegram-iOS/README.md

 1. **Collect crash reports:** If your app crashes, a crash log with the same format as from the Apple Crash Reporter is written to the device's storage.
 If the user starts the app again, he is asked to submit the crash report to HockeyApp.
 This works for both beta and live apps, i.e. those submitted to the App Store.

 2. **User Metrics:** Understand user behavior to improve your app.
-Track usage through daily and monthly active users, monitor crash impacted users, as well as customer engagement through session count.
-If you are part of [Preseason](hockeyapp.net/preseason), you can now track Custom Events in your app, understand user actions and see the aggregates on the HockeyApp portal.
+Track usage through daily and monthly active users, monitor crash impacted users, as well as customer engagement through session count.You can now track **Custom Events** in your app, understand user actions and see the aggregates on the HockeyApp portal.

 3. **Update Ad-Hoc / Enterprise apps:** The app will check with HockeyApp if a new version for your Ad-Hoc or Enterprise build is available.
 If yes, it will show an alert view to the user and let him see the release notes, the version history and start the installation process right away.